 Higher on the fidelity scale are interactive prototypes.
 These artifacts include drop-down menus, audio, video and input fields.
 Interactive prototypes require more advanced applications to create but are the closest to the truth.
 The navigational flow and interactive nature is even more immersive.

 Some software applications allow you to export your prototype to HTML, CSS or JS, enabling you to create interactive features without any coding, for example – Axure.

 Interactive prototypes offer the best user experience when compared to hand sketches, wireframes or mockups and hence offer validated learnings that give project teams the highest level of confidence to proceed.

 Let’s not forget

-It must also be said that the contextual nature of the design needs to meet with user expectations to give them a better overall experience and concurrently better feedback.
+By incorporating branding elements, like typography and color schemes, we can create a better visual rendition to all stakeholders.
+It must be said that the contextual nature of the design needs to meet with user expectations to give them a better overall experience and concurrently better feedback.